 0 images remaining

-Moderate surrounding vasogenic oedema.
+Moderate surrounding vasogenic edema.
 Moderate mass effect, with midline shift of 1 cm to the left.
 Both frontal horns distorted.
 No definite hydrocephalus.
 No second mass lesion.
-T2 hyperintensities scattered throughout the supratentorial white matter in keeping with small vessel ischaemic change.
+T2 hyperintensities scattered throughout the supratentorial white matter in keeping with small vessel ischemic change.

 The patient went on to have surgery.

-MICROSCOPIC DESCRIPTION: Sections of the brain tumour show features of a moderately cellular angiomatous meningioma with attached dura.
-The tumour forms scattered whorls with many blood vessels of varying sizes in the background, along with focal microcystic change.
-The tumour cells show occasional nuclear enlargement with prominent nucleoli.
+MICROSCOPIC DESCRIPTION: Sections of the brain tumor show features of a moderately cellular angiomatous meningioma with attached dura.
+The tumor forms scattered whorls with many blood vessels of varying sizes in the background, along with focal microcystic change.
+The tumor cells show occasional nuclear enlargement with prominent nucleoli.
 Mitoses are inconspicuous.
 There is no necrosis.
 Sections oft he cyst wall contain meninges and an underlying layer of cerebral cortex.
-Scattered chronic inflammatory cells are identified, along with haemosiderin deposits.
-No tumour is seen in the cyst wall.
+Scattered chronic inflammatory cells are identified, along with hemosiderin deposits.
+No tumor is seen in the cyst wall.
 There is no evidence of brain invasion.
 No atypical or malignant change is identified.

 FINAL DIAGNOSIS: Angiomatous meningioma (WHO grade I).